monome/docs/norns/engine-study-1.md

 ## part 1: starting from scratch in SuperCollider {#part-1}

+We'll start by building a basic synth definition, which we'll then port into norns later on.
+Open SuperCollider, create a new file, and read on!

 ### make a sound {#sound}

-We'll start by building a basic synth definition, which we'll then port into norns later on.
 Type this text into a blank SuperCollder file:

 ```
 (